-Burning Li-ion batteries may irritate the eyes, nose or throat.
-In case of contact with the vapor from the electrolyte, it may irritate the nose or throat.
-To avoid injury by coming in contact with the electrolyte or vapor, wear appropriate protective equipment such as rubber gloves, safety goggles, protective mask or SCBA when there is a risk of touching electrolyte.
+- The flammable organic electrolyte which primarily contains carbonate ester is harmful to the human body.
+In case of contact with the electrolyte, it may irritate the eyes, nose, throat and skin.
+In case of contact with the smoke or vapor from leaked electrolyte or a burning battery, it may irritate the eyes, nose or throat.
+To avoid injury by coming in contact with the electrolyte or vapor, wear appropriate protective equipment such as rubber gloves, safety goggles, protective mask or SCBA when there is a risk of touching electrolyte. - If the electrolyte spills, keep it away from fire and ensure the area is well ventilated.
+Absorb the electrolyte with a waste cloth or equivalent absorbing material and keep it in an airtight container until disposed of.